mamatnurahmat/ngen-tools/ngen-buildx/README.md

 ## Overview

 `ngen-buildx` is a CLI tool that simplifies Docker image building using `docker buildx`.
-It integrates with `ngen-gitops` to automatically fetch CI/CD configuration from repositories.
+It integrates with `ngen-gitops` to automatically fetch CI/CD configuration from repositories and supports both remote and local builds.

 ## Features

+- 🚀 **Remote Build**: Build directly from remote Git repositories (default)
+- 📁 **Local Build**: Build from local source directory with `--local` flag
-- 🚀 **GitOps Integration**: Fetches `cicd/cicd.json` from repositories using `gitops get-file`
+- 🔧 **GitOps Integration**: Fetches `cicd/cicd.json` from repositories using `gitops get-file`
-- 🔧 **Configurable Build Args**: Template-based build arguments with variable substitution
 - 📦 **Resource Management**: Configurable memory and CPU limits for builds
 - 🏗️ **Multi-platform Support**: Build for multiple architectures
+- 🔄 **Smart Image Check**: Skip build if image already exists (use `--rebuild` to force)
+- 📣 **Teams Notification**: Send build notifications to Microsoft Teams
+- 🏷️ **Smart Tagging**: Uses commit ID for branches, tag name for version tags

 ## Installation